sbslee/notes/docs/statistics.rst

 Wilcoxon Rank-sum test
 ----------------------

 This is a non-parametric test.
-It's also called Wilcoxon rank-sum test.
+It's also called Mann–Whitney U test.
 Here, you have two possibile methods: ``scipy.stats.mannwhitneyu`` and ``scipy.stats.ranksums``.
-I recommend the former.
+Note that ``scipy.stats.ranksums`` should be used to compare two samples from continuous distributions.
+It does not handle ties between measurements in x and y.
+Therefore, I recommend using ``scipy.stats.mannwhitneyu`` for all cases because of its tie-handling and an optional continuity correction.

 Wilcoxon Signed-rank test
 -------------------------